emersonsmall/terminator-analyser/README.md

 This will create a './out' directory containing the downloaded genomes, extracted terminator sequences, and analysis plots.

-Individual Commands

-You can also run each step of the pipeline separately.

 ## 2. get - Download Genomes

 Downloads FASTA and GFF files for a given taxon.